 One thing we’ve done in the past is setup an externally-powered search, like a Custom Google Search – but there are typically caveats with that approach ( Some, like Google, will show advertisements on your site search results, subscriptions for customized versions are $100/yr+, etc).

 Of course, in addition to SearchWP, there are some other enhanced WordPress search plugins available.
-Here’s a basic feature comparison between SearchWP and some other WordPress search plugins (please let us know if we’ve missed any you’d like to see here).
+Here’s a basic feature comparison between SearchWP and some of the other leading WordPress search solutions out there (this is not a comprehensive list but some of the most popular options).